niklind/niklind.github.io/_posts/2017-04-04-emulating-services-using-hoverfly.md

 ### A few gotchas

 _Raw recorded data only gets you so far_.
 Timestamps, ids and similar that are unique for each request must be excluded from the request matching manually.
-Also, simulating requests to the same URL that generate different responses tends to be tricky.
+Also, simulating requests to a URL that generates different responses based on some state tends to be tricky.
 So far, your best option seems to be using the DSL and/or different recordings for each test case.
 I suspect this may be a future focus area.

 The hoverctl wrapper works well most of the time, but I've managed to generate recordings that couldn't be imported again, that fail silently.
 Same thing when using a load testing tool that I suspect crashed the underlying process.
 It's usually visible in the logs though, but you have to look for it.